naoina/kocha/docs/session.md

   name: Configuration
   path: Configuration
 -
-  name: Implementing a session store
+  name: Implement the session store
-  path: Implementing-a-session-store
+  path: Implement-the-session-store
 ---

 # Session <a id="Session"></a>

-Session is a simple key-value storage.
+Session is simple key-value storage for each user/client.
-It will save and load for every request.

 ## Basics <a id="Basics"></a>

-For example, do a following in order to set the data in the session:
+For example, do the following in order to set the data in the session:

 ```go
 func (c *Root) Get() kocha.Result {